Missouri State Bears soccer

-The Missouri State Bears men's soccer team represent Missouri State University in NCAA Division I men's soccer.
-They compete in the Missouri Valley Conference.
+The Missouri State Bears men's soccer team represents Missouri State University in NCAA Division I men's soccer.
+As of the current 2025 NCAA soccer season, the Bears are competing in the American Conference (American) after more than 30 years as a member of the Missouri Valley Conference.
 The team plays its home matches at Betty & Bobby Allison South Stadium.
-They are currently coached by Jon Leamy who is entering his 29th season as head coach.
-Missouri State has made 4 NCAA Tournament appearances, most recently in 2019.
-Their overall record in the NCAA Tournament is 1–4.
-They have won 8 conference regular season titles and one conference tournament.
+They are currently coached by Michael Seabolt, who is in his fourth season as head coach.
+Missouri State has made 9 NCAA tournament appearances, most recently in 2024.
+The Bears' overall record in the NCAA tournament is 3–9.
+They have won 12 conference regular-season titles and three conference tournaments.
 Missouri State has had 8 players selected in the MLS Draft.

 History

 Conference memberships

-For the first seven years of the programs existence they were an independent.
-They switched their conference affiliation for a year in 1989 to the Association of Mid-Continent Universities (Summit League).
+For the first seven years of the program's existence, it was an independent.
+They switched their conference affiliation for a year in 1989 to the Association of Mid-Continent Universities (now known as the Summit League).
 They switched back to being an independent for the 1990 season.
-Since 1991 the team has been a member of the Missouri Valley Conference.
+From 1991 to 2024, the team was a member of the Missouri Valley Conference.
+In May 2024, Missouri State announced it would move its athletic program to Conference USA, which sponsors soccer only for women, effective in July 2025.
+In October 2024, the Bears were announced as a new men's soccer associate of the American, also effective in 2025.

 Prior to 2005, Missouri State was known as Southwest Missouri State.